docker/docs/atomist/index.md

 ## How it works

 Atomist monitors your container registry for new images.
-When it finds a new image, it will analyze and extract metadata about the image contents and any base images used.
+When it finds a new image, it analyzes and extracts metadata about the image contents and any base images used.
 The metadata is uploaded to an isolated partition in the Atomist data plane where it's securely stored.

 The Atomist data plane is a combination of metadata and a large knowledge graph of public software and vulnerability data.
 Atomist determines the state of your container by overlaying the image metadata with the knowledge graph.

+## What's next?

+Head over to the [try atomist](./try-atomist.md) page for instructions on how to run Atomist, locally and with no strings attached.